perfsonar/docs/using_psui.rst

 Accessing One-way Delay, Jitter, One-way Packet Loss And Traceroute Data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-This type of measurement data is stored within a perfSONAR HADES MA service.
-In order to retrieve it:

-1. Click the **Access one way delay, jitter, loss and traceroute data** in the left navigation panel.
+The data generated by running OWAMP tests are stored within esmond or perfSONAR HADES MA service.
+PerfsonaUI displays OWAMP archived tests in **Access one way delay, jitter, loss and traceroute data** plugin accessed from eponymous menu item in the left navigation panel.
 Initially the page loads with no data.
-There is a service selection control located on top of the plugin panel (1).
-Once the desired MA service is selected, a request is sent to it to get all the available measurements from it.
-When the service responds with the available measurements, they are presented to the users in the measurement selection panel (2).
-When a source and destination points are selected, the measurement archive is queried for that particular measurement.
-The results from such a query are presented on a graph in the bottom part of the plugin panel (3).
+There are three main sections:

   .. image:: images/using_psui-09historical_delay_initial.png

+  1. Service selection control located on top of the plugin panel;
+  2. Measurement selection panel;
+  3. The result panel with graphs in the bottom part of the plugin.

+In order to retreive OWAMP archived data:

-2. A click on the **Pick service** button opens a dialogue for service selection.
-Select the appropriate service.
+1. Click on the **Pick service** button to opens Service pickup dialog.
+Select the desired service point.

-  .. seealso:: See section `Selecting Service`_ for information on the service selection dialog.
+  .. seealso:: See section `Selecting Service`_ for information on the Service pickup dialog.

-3. The measurements provided by the HADES MA are measurements of parameters between two endpoints.
-When the service responds with the available measurements, then choose the required source point in the **From:** section (theis represents the endpoints where the measurements are originated from).
+2. The measurements provided by the OWAMP or HADES MA are measurements of parameters between two endpoints.
+Once the desired archive is selected, a request is sent to it to get all the available measurements from it.
+When the archive service responds with the available measurements, they are presented to the users in the measurement selection panel.

+  .. image:: images/using_psui-10historical_delay_selection.png

+3. Choose the required source point in the **From:** section (representing the endpoint where the measurements originated from).
 Once a source point is selected, all the available destination endpoints become visible on the right side in the **To:** section of the panel.
-Click on the required destination endpoint.

-  .. image:: images/using_psui-10historical_delay_selection.png
+It is possible to quickly *filer* out the list of available destination points by typing into **Filter** input field.

 4. When a destination point is selected, the measurement archive is queried for that particular measurement.
 The results from such a query are presented on a graph in the bottom part of the plugin panel.